 Although they are both generally known as Student Visas, the M1 and the F1 permit have different characteristics.

-F1 Visa is for students who wish to attend a full-time degree or academic program at one of the schools and colleges accredited by the SEVIS.
+F1 Visas are for students who wish to attend a full-time degree or academic program at one of the schools and colleges accredited by the SEVIS.
 Pupils who are in the U.S. under this visa have the freedom to transfer schools at any point of the duration of their program.

 On the other hand, the M1 Visa can be used only to enroll in a non-academic or vocational course.
 This is a broad category that includes mechanical, technical, and language studies.
-To maintain your M1 status, you cannot reduce your course of study below full time, unless exceptional circumstances.
+To maintain your M1 status, you cannot reduce your course of study below full time, unless exceptional circumstances occur.

-Most importantly, F1 Visa holders are allowed to work full-time, off-campus.
+Most importantly, F1 Visa holders are allowed to work full-time and off-campus.
 While you can still apply for an M1 Visa Work Permit, if you are under this status, you can only find a job on campus.

 Is there an M1 Dependents Visa for my family?

 Although your family is not eligible for an F2 Dependents Visa, your immediate relatives can join you in the U.S. while you attend your vocational course.
 However, only your spouse and unmarried children under the age of 21 can join you by applying for an M2 visa.

 If your family members do fall into the legal definition of “immediate relatives”, they must find other ways to join you.
 For example, they can visit you for a short period by applying for a Tourist Visa.

 Last modified on August 29th, 2023 at 6:57 am